CSIGildea/income_prediction/README.md

 "Teacher" - Not as big as CEO (sidenote: really underpaid for the impact their work has)

+More Characters in Job Title -> More Specialization -> More Pay?
+(Was the logic)

 BUT this was kinda useless as it turns out the job titles had been assigned a totally random salary each.
 In fairness my total fault not researching this more beforehand, I should have questioned the data earlier.